 They worked throughout the summer of 2016 to develop a model of beliefs and

 In 2017, Muslim Women For became an incubator program under the Light House Project which provided them with physical meeting space in Downtown Raleigh.
 To find out more about the Light House project, we invite you to explore their site.

 Today, Muslim Women For is a grassroots organization of diverse women leaders whose mission is to embody and be an effective voice of the Qur’anic ideals of human dignity, egalitarianism, compassion, and social justice.
 We are dedicated to working together to create transformative change by organizing locally and building power through direct service, community organizing, advocacy, and spiritual resistance.
 The work of Muslim Women For challenges the monolithic image of Muslim women that continues to contribute to gender-based Islamophobia and inter-community marginalization, and addresses issues that concern vulnerable communities like gender-based violence, anti-blackness, immigrant injustice, anti-Muslim bigotry, xenophobia, and violence against LGBTQIA+ persons.

-Political education, leadership development & grassroots organizing brought to you by the leadership of Muslim women.
+Political education, leadership development & grassroots organizing by the leadership of Muslim women.
 Support the movement below ⬇️